There are four kinds of fear: real danger, healthy fear, irrational fear, and everyday worries.

 Healthy fears can motivate you to take positive action.
 Fear of lung cancer can cause you to stop smoking.
 You may become more attentive to your spouse if you fear the ravages and shame of divorce.

-Irrational fears are the fears you create for yourself by imagining horrible outcomes to situations that may not even exist.
-The most common fears in this category the fear of rejection (“If they don’t like me I’ll just die!”), and fear of failure, (“I’ll look so stupid if I can’t do it?”).
-These irrational fears steal away your life one fear and one missed opportunity at a time.
+Irrational fears are the fears you create for yourself by imagining horrible outcomes in situations that may not even exist.
+The most common fears in this category are the fear of rejection (“If they don’t like me I’ll just die!”), and fear of failure (“I’ll look so stupid if I can’t do it?”).
+Many fear the COVID pandemic, so they wear a mask while driving alone or walking in a park.
+These irrational fears steal away your life one fear, and one missed opportunity at a time.

-Everyday worry is the fourth category of fear and it is the most common.
-I’m talking about all the things that are on your mind that must be done today, or must be paid by Friday, or might happen if, or what will happen when, or how will I ever, etc. Everyday worries paralyze you physically, anesthetize you emotionally, demoralize you spiritually, neutralize you socially, and fragment you intellectually.
-Everyday worries spend your time, sap your energy, and steal your joy.
+Everyday worry is the third category of fear, and it is the most common.
+I’m talking about all the things that are on your mind that must be done today, or must be paid by Friday, or might happen if…, or what will happen when…, or how will I ever…, etc. Everyday worries paralyze you physically, anesthetize you emotionally, demoralize you spiritually, neutralize you socially, and fragmentize you intellectually.
+Daily uncertainties spend your time, sap your energy, and steal your joy.

-Fear and worry focuses on fantasies and frailties but faith and courage focuses on realities and strengths.
-Fear endorses doubts but courage fortifies convictions.
-Fear amplifies anxieties but faith highlights hope.
-Fear underscores disabilities but courage promotes possibilities.
+Fear and worry focus on fantasies and frailties, but faith and courage focus on realities and strengths.
+Fear endorses doubts, but courage fortifies convictions.
+Fear amplifies anxieties, but faith highlights hope.
+Fear underscores disabilities, but courage promotes possibilities.

-The only power that fear and worry have in your life is the power that you give it.
+The only power fear and worry have in your life is the power you give it.
 And what do you get from fear and worry?
-The only thing you get from fear and worry is obscurity and gloom.
+Obscurity and gloom, and who wants that?

-Fear says, “Don’t do anything, don’t try anything, don’t learn anything, don’t hope for anything, don’t talk to anyone, don’t help anyone, don’t look at anyone, don’t be or do anything.
-Remain obscure so my frailties and failures will be noticed only by few.”
+Fear says, “Don’t do anything, don’t try anything, don’t learn anything, don’t hope for anything, don’t talk to anyone, don’t go within six-feet of anyone, don’t help anyone, don’t look at anyone, don’t be or do anything.
+Remain obscure, then my frailties and failures will be noticed only by few.”

 Do you know what I fear most?
 It’s neither death nor public speaking (allegedly the two most common fears).
 I fear most a mediocre, miserly, and ultimately meaningless life.
 I believe that mediocrity, stinginess, and emptiness come from a multiplicity of irrational fears and a deficiency of authentic faith.